mwarning/meshnet-lab/README.md

 # Mesh Network Lab

-Simulate a mesh network of hundreds of nodes on a local computer.
+Emulate a mesh network of hundreds of nodes on a local computer.
 The network is realized using Linux network namespaces and connecting them via virtual Ethernet interfaces.
 The network is defined in a JSON file.

 Each namespace can run its own routing progam and sees a single `uplink` interface.
 A packet send on that interface will be received on the uplinks of all connected namespaces.